Prithvi2845/prithvi2845/README.md

 ## 🚀 About Me
 - 🎓 Currently pursuing an *MBA in Business Analytics*
 - 📊 Hands-on experience in *data cleaning, visualization, and predictive analysis*
-- 🧩 Interests: Customer buying behavior, sales analytics, business strategy
+- 🧩 Interests: Data analytics, Business analytics & Human resources

 ---